prabhasapkota/Data-Analytics-Capstone/README.md

 The models showed high accuracy, which could mean they fit the training data very well but may not perform as effectively with new, unseen data (a problem known as overfitting).
 Also, important factors like climate data, crop types, and socio-economic conditions were not included, which could have made the models more accurate and helpful.
 Finally, the time-series forecasts relied on the historical data with notable inconsistencies which likely impacted the model’s accuracy and reliability.

 ## Future Work
-Future investigation in Machine Learning for Sustainable Agriculture could focus on several areas.
+Future work should focus on improving data quality by addressing missing values and outliers, incorporating external factors like climate, soil health, and socio-economic conditions for more accurate predictions.
+The good qulaity of datasets can be studied in various ways.
 First, exploring how machine learning can help optimize land use by predicting the best ways to manage land for both productivity and sustainability.
 Next, studying how machine learning can improve farm input usage, such as fertilizers and water, to reduce waste and increase efficiency.
 Additionally, investigating how predictive models can help forecast crop yields and identify optimal farming practices based on weather patterns.
 Finally, exploring how machine learning can support real time decision making by analyzing data from sensors and satellites to monitor soil health, crop growth, and environmental conditions.

 ## References
 1. https://www.nwmissouri.edu/login/